Identification and Inference of Network Formation Games with Misclassified Links: Introduction

+Our methodology contributes to the growing econometric literature studying the formation of networks (see \citet{graham:2015}, \citet{chandrasekhar:2016}, and \citet{depaula:2017} for an overview).
+Within this literature, the studies by \citet{leung2015two, menzel2015strategic, miyauchi:2016, boucher/mourifie:2017, mele:2017, depaula/richards-shubik/tamer:2018, thirkettle:2019, christakis/fowler/imbens/kal:2020, ridder/sheng:2020, sheng:2020, badev:2021}, and \citet{gualdani:2021} have analyzed game-theoretic models of network formation.
+The papers most similar to ours are those by \citet{leung2015two} and \citet{ridder/sheng:2020}, which analyze the strategic formation of a directed network with incomplete information and network externalities.
+Relative to these papers, our paper allows for the links to be potentially misclassified and examines the problems arising from that misclassification in identifying and estimating the network formation model.\footnote{A different strand from this literature has studied dyadic link formation models with unobserved node-specific heterogeneity (see, e.g., \citealt{graham2015empirical,charbonneau:2017, toth:2017, jochmans:2018, dzemski:2019, candelaria:2020,gao:2020, ma/su/zhang:2020, zeleneev:2020, auerbach:2022}).
+These papers rule out the presence of link misclassification in their setup.}

+Within the existing literature of network formation models, \citet{chandrasekhar/lewis:2016} and \citet{thirkettle:2019} have examined the effects of partially observed network data on recovering or bounding network statistics, such as the Katz-Bonacich centrality or clustering measures.
+Their methodologies complement ours as they focus on sampled networks where the observed part of the network is assumed not to suffer from any measurement error.
+Moreover, their asymptotic framework assumes that multiple small networks are available to the researcher.
+In contrast, our methodology allows for all the links in the network to be potentially misclassified, e.g., the observed links could represent false positives with a fixed probability.
+In addition, our setting is designed for the case when only one large network is available to the researcher.

-This paper is also related to the literature of mismeasured discrete variables, e.g., misclassified binary outcome variable \citep{hausman/abrevaya/schott-morton:1998}, and misclassified discrete treatment variable \citep{mahajan:2006,lewbel:2007,chen/hu/lewbel:2008,hu:2008}.
-Specifically, our approach to misclassified links is based on \cite{molinari:2008}, which offers a general bounding strategy with misclassified discrete variables.
+This paper is also related to the literature of mismeasured discrete variables (e.g., \citet{hausman/abrevaya/schott-morton:1998,mahajan:2006,lewbel:2007,chen/hu/lewbel:2008,hu:2008,molinari:2008,hu/lin:2018}).\footnote{\citet{hu/lin:2018} analyzes a social interaction model where the decision variable is mismeasured, but the network of interaction is observed without error.} Our approach to misclassified links is based on \cite{molinari:2008}, who offers a general bounding strategy with misclassified discrete variables.
+Specifically, we can also incorporate ex-ante restrictions on the misclassification probabilities and bound the underlying parameter of interest.